This content has been machine translated dynamically.

 If a printer queue needs to be modified or added, Citrix administrators must modify the respective Session printer policy within the environment.

 Because the network printing traffic will be sent outside the ICA virtual channel, QoS is implemented.
 Inbound and outbound network traffic on ports used by ICA/HDX traffic are prioritized over all other network traffic.
 That configuration ensures that user sessions are not impacted by large print jobs.

 For home offices where users work on non-standard workstations and use non-managed print devices, the simplest approach is to use auto-created client printers and the Universal printer driver.

 In summary, the sample deployment is configured as follows:

 - A policy is configured to auto-create all client printers for all users.
-Server OS machines will directly connect to the print servers by default.
+Multi-session OS machines will directly connect to the print servers by default.
 The only configuration required is to enable the Universal Print Server components.

 - A session printer policy is configured for every floor of Branch B and applied to all thin clients of the respective floor.

 - QoS is implemented for Branch B to ensure excellent user experience.